Forward from the Author

 are known to indulge their fantasies.

-Cast your cares and doubt aside
+Cast your cares and doubts aside

-and be a fool who plays with me.
+be a fool who plays with me.

 Leave your phone and come outside